overlogged/steak/Readme.md

 # Steak 1.0

 ### A programming language which provides generalized algebraic data types, pattern matching and lazy evaluation based on C++17.

 # Installation

 * As a domain specific language powered by C++ macros

-Just copy include/runtime.h and include/steak.h into your project and #include "steak.h".
+Just copy include/runtime.h, include/steak.h, include/ret_type_impl.h into your project and #include "steak.h".
 Be sure your C++ compiler support C++17 standard.

 * As a programming language powered by a compiler with C++17 backend.

     1. install `haskell-stack`
     1. clone this repository
     1. run `stack install`

+* You can try it with docker, see the [Dockerfile](Dockerfile) in this repo.

 # Steak Language Documentation